What is the Feast of Unleavened Bread in the Bible?

 What is the Feast of Unleavened Bread?

 The Feast of Unleavened Bread is a spring festival that lasts seven days and takes place every year around March or April.
-It is one of the seven feasts of the Lord, and dates back to the exodus from Egypt when God set His people free from slavery.
-God instructed His people (through Moses) to commemorate this deliverance with a yearly celebration.
+It is one of the seven feasts of the Lord, and dates back to the moment the children of Israel were delivered from Egypt.
+God commanded His people to commemorate this deliverance with a yearly celebration.

 Why Unleavened Bread?

-One moment the Hebrews were slaves, the next they were fleeing from Egypt in the early hours of the morning, with bread dough they hadn’t finished preparing wrapped in clothes thrown over their shoulders (Exodus 12:34).
+One moment, the Hebrews were slaves, the next they were fleeing from Egypt in the early hours of the morning, with bread dough they hadn’t finished preparing, wrapped in clothes thrown over their shoulders

 Everything that God had said came to pass!
-The Egyptians, terrified at the losses of their firstborn animals and children (and probably still suffering all the residual effects of those dreadful plagues), wanted the Israelites gone immediately and the Israelites complied.
-But they had no time to bake their bread or make any other provisions for themselves; they simply grabbed what they could and left (Exodus 12:39).
+The Egyptians, terrified at the losses of their firstborn animals and children (and suffering all the residual effects of those dreadful plagues), wanted the Israelites gone immediately, and the Israelites complied.
+But they had no time to bake their bread or make any other provisions for themselves; they simply grabbed what they could and left.

 Later, when they had reached a safe distance, they could stop to prepare food.
 And what did they have with them?